 1. Valvex faucets are not sold under the Valvex brand name in North America but are sold in Poland and other parts of Europe.

-2. Graff obfusticates its date of formation, refering vaguely to manufacturing that started in the 1970s and sometimes that the company was dates to 1922.
-Not true.
+2. Graff obfuscates its date of formation, referring vaguely to manufacturing that started in the 1970s and sometimes that the company dates back to 1922.
+It doesn't.
 Graff started in 2002.
 It was Valvex that began business in 1922.
-Valvex is related to Graff, but is not Graff.
+Valvex is related to Graff but is not Graff.

 3. Core and shell is not new.
 Lots of industries use the technology.
 Think of your car.
 The frame, engine, and drive train are its core elements.
 They make the car move.
 The body is the shell.
 It hides the ugly core and gives the car its aesthetic appeal.
 Core and shell construction of faucets follows the same formula.